 Term 5: Closing Costs

-Closing costs are fees paid at the closing of a real estate transaction.
-Closing costs cover fees associated with the sale of the home, like title and settlement services, title insurance, appraisal, lender fees, and other services carried out during closing.
+The final real estate term you may not know is closing costs.
+Closing costs are fees that you pay at the closing of a real estate transaction.
+These fees cover items associated with the sale of the home, like title and settlement services, appraisal, lender fees, and other services carried out during closing.

 If you have any questions about the home buying process, feel free to shoot us a message anytime!